-4.1 No or weak binding to Strep-Tactin[®] FPLC column

-pH is not correct The pH should between pH 7-8.
-Strep-tag [®] II or Twin-Strep- tag [®] is not present.
+4.1 No or weak binding to Strep-Tactin® 4Flow® high capacity FPLC column pH is not correct The pH should be between pH 7-8.
+Strep-tag®II or Twin-Strep-tag® is not present.
 Add protease inhibitors during cell lysis and work quickly at 2-8 °C. If E. coli is used as expression host, use a protease deficient expression strain.
-Strep-tag [®] II or Twin-Strep- tag [®] is not accessible.
-Fuse the tag with the other protein terminus, use a different linker, or exchange the Strep-tag [®] II by Twin-Strep-tag [®] .
-Strep-tag [®] II or Twin-Strep- tag [®] has been degraded.
+Strep-tag®II or Twin-Strep-tag® is not accessible.
+Fuse the tag with the other protein terminus, use a different linker, or exchange the Strep-tag®II by Twin-Strep-tag®.
+Strep-tag®II or Twin-Strep-tag® has been degraded.
 Check if the tag is associated with a portion of the protein that is processed.
 If it is the case, change the position of the tag.
 Avoid purification in discontinuous batch mode.
 Prolonged batch incubations increase the risk of proteolytic degradation of the target protein including cleavage of the tag.
-Strep-tag [®] II or Twin-Strep- tag [®] is partially accessible.
-Reduce washing volume to 3 CVs or use a resin with Strep-Tactin [®] XT.
-Strep-Tactin [®] XT FPLC column is inactive.
-Check activity with HABA.
-To avoid inactivation of the FPLC column due to biotin/biotinylated proteins, add avidin (or BioLock to the cell lysate, if biotin containing extracts are intended to be purified.
-Batch purification is carried out To allow an efficient Strep-tag [®] II/Strep-Tactin [®] binding, it is crucial that protein binding takes place on the FPLC column.
-Even a pre-incubation of resin and lysate prior to filling the resin into a FPLC column will lead to decreased protein yields.
-If batch purification with the Strep-tag [®] system is intended, the use of MagStrep "type3" XT beads in combination with the Twin-Strep-tag [®] is recommended.
+Strep-tag®II or Twin-Strep-tag® is partially accessible.
+Reduce washing volume to 3 CVs or use a Strep-Tactin®XT resin.
+Strep-Tactin® 4Flow® high capacity FPLC column is inactive.
+To check the column activity, apply HABA (1x Buffer R).
+The color change from yellow to red displays the regeneration process.
+The intensity of the red color is an indicator of the column activity status.
+The red color on the bottom of the column should have the same intensity as on top of the column.
+Remove HABA afterwards with 100 mM NaOH according to the regeneration protocol (section 3.2).
+Immediately afterwards, wash with 1x Buffer W as long-term exposure to 100 mM NaOH may be detrimental to the resin.
+To avoid inactivation of the FPLC column due to biotin/biotinylated proteins, add avidin or BioLock to the cell lysate, if biotin containing extracts are intended to be purified.
 Flow rate is too fast Reduced flow rates may increase yields depending on the given recombinant protein.